jakebasile/reap/README.markdown

 # Reap.
 The Simple Command Line for Harvest.

 Reap focuses on providing a simple and clear command line interface to the [Harvest](http://www.harvestapp.com) time tracking system.
-It does not necessarily provide as in-depth an experience as [HCL](https://github.com/zenhob/hcl), but should serve most people's needs.

 ## Installation

-**NOTE**: Reap will current *NOT* work in virtualenv, due to an issue in the upstream dependency [keyring](http://pypi.python.org/pypi/keyring).
+**NOTE**: Reap will currently *NOT* work in virtualenv, due to an issue in the upstream dependency [keyring](http://pypi.python.org/pypi/keyring).

+To install the latest version of Reap, use Pip:

     sudo pip install hg+http://code.jakebasile.com/reap